 The Seto Inland Sea lies between the islands of Honshu, Shikoku, and Kyushu, and the beaches along this sea experience a mild climate.
 One such beach location is Naoshima Island, where you can spend the night on the beach in a yurt – a circular tent traditionally used by herdsmen in Mongolia – and enjoy unique art installations right on the beach (this is known as the “Museum island”).

 How to get there: From Tokyo, take the JR Tokaido/Sanyo Shinkansen to Okayama.
 Then take the JR Uno Line to Uno Station.
 Walk across the street to the ferry terminal, and you will reach the island by ferry.

-Katsurahama Beach is also a scenic destination, near the city of Kochi.
+Katsurahama Beach is also a scenic destination, near the city of Kochi, in the island of Shikoku.
 Although swimming is prohibited, there are some popular attractions, including the famous Sakamoto Ryoma statue and the Tosa Dog Museum.

 How to get there: A one-way trip (Kochiken Kotsu local bus) from JR Kochi Station to Katsurahama Beach costs 690 yen and takes 35 minutes.